thorstone25/qups/README.md

 If you have trouble, please submit an [issue](https://github.com/thorstone25/qups/issues).

 ## Citation
-If you use this software, please cite this repository using the [citation file](CITATION.cff) or via the menu option in the "About" section of the [github page](github.com/thorstone25/qups).
+If you use this software, please cite this repository via the menu option in the "About" section of the [github page](github.com/thorstone25/qups), or the [citation file](CITATION.cff), or by copying the citation below.

 > Brevett, T. (2024).
 QUPS: A MATLAB Toolbox for Rapid Prototyping of Ultrasound Beamforming and Imaging Techniques.
 Journal of Open Source Software, 9(101), 6772. https://doi.org/10.21105/joss.06772

-If you use any of the extensions, please see their citation policies:
+If you use any of the [extensions](#extensions), please see their citation policies:
 * [FieldII](https://www.field-ii.dk/?background.html)
 * [MUST](https://www.biomecardio.com/MUST/documentation.html)
 * [MatCL](https://github.com/IANW-Projects/MatCL?tab=readme-ov-file#reference) (via Matlab-OpenCL)